dart-lab/manual/docs/resources.md

 _By Sue FW_

 [Media Hopper](https://www.ed.ac.uk/information-services/learning-technology/media-hopper-create) is the University's video hosting site -- a bit like YouTube or Vimeo.
 You can create an account and post videos, and then embed them on other websites easily.
+It can also auto-generate captions for your videos, and has a built-in 'find and replace' function for editing the captions generated.

-If you want a video to be subtitled there is [a 'pilot' service, detailed here](https://www.ed.ac.uk/information-services/learning-technology/media-hopper-create/help-and-support/subtitling-pilot).
-Just email IS Helpline to request captioning for your video.
+**_Top tip when using MediaHopper:_** Save and close if you are stepping away for longer than a few minutes. _It will log you out after a while.
+It's possible to keep editing, and apparently saving your progress, even if you have been logged out!_

 # Branding & Identity